From Community Giver to Business Seller: The Mindset Shift No One Talks About

 • Clear impact you can see and measure

-• Moral certainty that you're doing good
+• Moral certainty that you are doing good

 • Identity built around service and sacrifice